OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

 The topics in this article will help you add polish to your module and if you're going to release them to the public it will mean the difference between a beginners module and a professional module.

 ## Customize the manifest file
-Starting with an easy one, the `module.txt` is a text file you will find in the root of your module folder.
+Starting with an easy one, the `Module.txt` is a text file you will find in the root of your module folder.
 We have already looked at this file briefly in this course each time we have added dependencies.
 When Orchard is scanning the folders looking for modules to load it will parse this file to get information about it.

-The `module.txt` is a manifest file.
+The `Module.txt` is a manifest file.
 Technically, the document is in YAML format.
 If you open it now you will see the following:

     Name: Orchard.LearnOrchard.FeaturedProduct
     AntiForgery: enabled